r-dbi/RMySQL/README.md

 ```

-## MySQL configuration file
+## MariaDB configuration file

-Instead of specifying a username and password in calls to `dbConnect()`, it's better to set up a MySQL configuration file that names the databases that you connect to most commonly.
+Instead of specifying a username and password in calls to `dbConnect()`, it's better to set up a MariaDB configuration file that names the databases that you connect to most commonly.
 This file should live in `~/.my.cnf` and look like:

 ```
 [database_name]